maihd/vectormath/docs/decision_making.md

 - Structure layout is simple, linear -> users often donot care, they just care about performance
 - Reduce cognition overhead -> wrong, based on reason 1
 - No need to change code -> just because I commonly create vectormath with row-major, like vmath, hlslmath
+- Findout this just a mistake by choosing wrong name
 - Decided to change to column-major:
     - Commonly in game framework/engine: BGFX, The Forge, Raylib
     - Faster computing: https://www.modular.com/blog/row-major-vs-column-major-matrices-a-performance-analysis-in-mojo-and-numpy